donaldnevermore/window-opacity/README.md

-﻿# Window Opacity
+﻿# Window Opacity v0.2

-Change your window's opacity, make it transparent on Windows.
+Change your window's opacity and make it transparent.
 Tested on Windows, but I don't know if it works on MacOS/Linux.
 If you know how to make it work on other platforms, feel welcome to open an issue/PR.

-## Getting started
+## Getting Started

 1. run `WindowOpacity.exe`.
 2. find the process name whose opacity you want to change.
-3. use that name in `config.json`.
+3. type those names in the terminal.
-4. run `WindowOpacity.exe` again.

 ## Config

 See `config.json` and `Config.cs`.

-## Running from source
+## Running from Source

-1. make sure you have .NET 6.0 or above installed.
+1. make sure you have .NET 5.0 or above installed.
 2. run `dotnet run`.

-## Thanks to
+## Special Thanks

 - [Console-SetWindowAlpha](https://github.com/OneForCheng/Console-SetWindowAlpha)
 - [vscode-win-opacity](https://github.com/SkaceKamen/vscode-win-opacity)

-These projects are of great help.